JBW-byte/Cyberman-Dynamic-Foobar2000-Theme/SMP 64bit scripts/skins/readme.md

 ## License

 Custom Software License for foobar2000 Themes Copyright (c) 2026 [L.E.D.]

-1. Grant of License
-You are welcome to use, modify, and distribute these JavaScript (.js) scripts solely for NON-COMMERCIAL purposes within themes for foobar2000.
+Grant of License You are welcome to use, modify, and distribute these JavaScript (.js) scripts solely for NON-COMMERCIAL purposes within themes for foobar2000.

-2. Restrictions
-Commercial use of this software is strictly prohibited.
+Restrictions Commercial use of this software is strictly prohibited.
 You may NOT include, bundle, or use this software in any of the following:
-* Paid products, paid themes, or paid software.
-* Subscription-based services or premium features.
-* Cloud-bundled services or paid hosting platforms.

-3. Attribution
+You may not, without explicit written permission from the copyright holder:
+- use this project or derived works for commercial projects;
+- use it for commercial performances, commercial exhibitions, paid services, resale, advertising services, or other profit-making activities;
+- sell, sublicense, rent, or package it as a paid product;
+- remove copyright, license, or non-commercial notices.

+This project is provided "as is", without warranty of any kind.
+The copyright holder is not liable for any claims, damages, or other liability arising from use of the project.
-You MUST give clear credit to the original author (L.E.D.) in your theme's documentation, code comments, or user interface.
+Attribution You MUST give clear credit to the original author (L.E.D.) in your theme's documentation, code comments, or user interface.

-4. Termination & Liability
-Any violation of these terms immediately voids your permission to use this software.
-The author reserves the right to take legal action for unauthorized commercial use.
-This software is provided "as is", without warranty of any kind.
+This project is provided "as is", without warranty of any kind.
+The copyright holder is not liable for any claims, damages, or other liability arising from use of the project.